“I love you, but I’m not “IN LOVE” with you.”

 The misery of our marriage and the tormenting pains from her childhood finally pushed her to her breaking point.
 She decided she would no longer deny herself the one chance she had at happiness, even if it cost her everything.
 For her, this experience of being “in love” with this other guy was worth everything she had to give up.
 Even if it came down to her relationship with the Lord, that was a chance she was willing to take.

 We don’t describe what we have now as an “in love” experience.
 It is a “real love” experience.
 A real love that has gotten dirty with real life and then cleaned up again.
 A real love that has been wounded and bruised, and yet has been healed again.
-A real love that has been shaken and nearly destroyed by the storms of life, and yet has been rebuilt stronger than it ever had been before.
+It’s a love that has been shaken and nearly destroyed by the storms of life, and yet has been rebuilt stronger than it ever had been before.

 So if you have been caught by this lie that love should be an “in love” experience, we understand where you’re at right now.
 We understand your desire to quit on your marriage and search for something better.
-We get it and we are not here to judge you.
-We are here to help you.
+We get it and we are not here to judge you, we are here to help you.

-In the next post we will be digging in deeper on this “in love” subject to bring light where there has been so much darkness.
+In the next post, we will be digging in deeper on this “in love” subject to bring light where there has been so much darkness.
 And then as we move forward from there we will be doing more to address the issues that cause men and women to want to give up on their marriage.

 Like I said, we are here to help.
 We want to help those who are fighting to save their marriage.
 We want to help those who have given up hope on their marriage.
 And we want to help those who want to move forward in rebuilding their marriage.
 All of this is our story and we hope to give out of everything we have experienced and to help bring God’s redemption to as many marriages as we can.